 - Members shall contact the Secretary to request an absentee ballot.
 Voting absentee means that the member waives their right to an anonymous ballot, as the Secretary will hold their ballot for inclusion for the final count.

 - Members shall include their vote and a reason for missing pre-determined voting times.

-- The validity of the reason for missing voting times shall be determined by the Council.
+- The validity of the reason for missing voting times shall be determined by the Executive Board.

 - Recounts may be requested by any member for up to 7 days following the closing of a voting period.

 ARTICLE VIII.
 NOMINATIONS, ELECTIONS, ANNUAL REPORTS AND INSTALLATION OF OFFICERS

 - Nominations of Officers shall be made by a slate presented from the Executive Board.
 Voting members can nominate candidates for consideration to the Neighborhood Council.

 - Upon installation of the Executive Board members whose terms begin at the close of the Annual Meeting, all documents, records, and any materials pertaining to the duties of the office as designated in the bylaws which are in the possession of the outgoing Officers shall be submitted to the newly elected counterpart within 14 days of the installation.